Welcome to our free Adobe Dreamweaver tutorial. This tutorial is based on Webucator's Introduction to Dreamweaver Creative Cloud (CC) Training course.

-Server-side programming involves writing code that connects web pages with databases, XML pages, email servers, file systems and other systems and software accessible from the web server.
-The most common server-side languages and programming frameworks are Perl, ColdFusion, Active Server Pages, Java (in many flavors), ASP.NET and PHP.
+Server-side programming involves writing code that connects web pages with databases, XML pages, email servers, file systems, and other systems and software accessible from the web server.
+The most common server-side languages and programming frameworks are Java Enterprise Edition, ASP.NET, Python, PHP, ColdFusion, and Node.js.

 Microsoft's ASP.NET is not a language, but a framework for writing websites and software.
-Like ColdFusion and JSP (and unlike traditional ASP) ASP.NET pages are precompiled, so they run faster than traditional ASP pages do.
 ASP.NET pages can be written in many languages, but the most popular are C# (pronounced C-sharp) and Visual Basic .NET (VB.NET).

 ColdFusion, created by Allaire (now owned by Adobe), is arguably the simplest of all server-side languages.
 It is tag-based, which makes it look a lot like HTML and easier for client-side programmers to understand than some of the other choices.